-Can I keep my car during a consumer proposal?
+Can I keep my car in a consumer proposal?

-Keep your car during a consumer proposal in Canada.
+Keep your car during a consumer proposal with payments.

 From: Anonymous Question